Richard-Cao226/Unity-Shooting-Game/README.md

 # Unity-TopDownShooter
-A Top-Down-Shooting Game made with Unity and written in C#.
+A Top-Down-Shooting Game made with Unity and wrtten in C#.
 ## How to play
 Download the repository, then execute CUTE/Build/cute.exe to run the game.
 <img src="gallery.jpg">